MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab1_ExtendwithPowerPlatform.md

 2. Open Power BI Desktop.
 2. If you signed in into Power BI Desktop previously, select **File | Sign out**
-3. Sign in if prompted or select **File | Sign in** to sign in.
+3. Sign in if prompted or select **File | Sign in** to sign in using your M365 credential.
 5. Select **Sign up for Power BI** and follow the prompts to complete the sign up.
 6. Open the PowerBI template .pbix file from the lab assets in Power BI Desktop.
-Make sure you are logged in with the admin account for your tenant.
+Make sure you are logged in with the admin account for your tenant (it should say MOD Administrator in the right-hand corner).

-2. Click **Get Data** and click more and search for the **Dynamics 365 Customer Insights (Beta)** connector.
+2. Click **Get Data** from the toolbar and click **More...** in the dropdown.
+Search for the **Dynamics 365 Customer Insights (Beta)** connector.

 3. Select the connector and click **Connect**.

-4. If presented with a notice, relating to connecting to Third Party Service, click **Continue**.
+4. If presented with a notice relating to connecting to Third Party Service, click **Continue**.

-5. Connect to your Customer Insights instance using your credentials.
+5. Connect to your Customer Insights instance using your credentials and click **Connect** again.
 Once connected, you will be presented with the **Navigator page**.
 Here you will see all the Entities, Measures and Unified Activity data objects that you are able to consume within Power BI.

 6. Expand and select the following tables and then click **Load**.